dsjardim/fraud-detection-mlops/doc/bp-part-2.md

           cache: false
 ```

+We divide the pipeline in stages, where each is responsible to execute a specific script you have on your project.
+Moreover, we also have to define the dependencies and outputs of each stage.
+For instance, in this article, we have to execute the ```download_dataset.py``` first and the ```train.py``` shortly after.
+So, we put them in correct order and specify the requirements.
+For more details, you can check the [DVC Repro Documentation][7].

+After this, you can execute your entire pipeline in any other environment by just opening a terminal on the root directory of the project and type ```dvc repro```.

-We will also create our GitHub Actions workflow to made available automatic checks and provide insights for any further modifications on the code.
+Now, it's time to create our GitHub Actions workflow in order to make available automatic checks and provide insights for any further modifications on the code.
-So, whenever someone opens a Pull Request after modifying anything on the code, in addiction to the code diff, we will have visual information about the model performance after these modifications, such as metrics improvements comparing to the ```master``` branch and confusion matrices.
-Some examples are illustrated in Fig. 1 and Fig. 2.
+So, whenever someone opens a Pull Request after modifying anything on the code, in addiction to the code diff, we will have visual information about the model performance after these modifications, such as metrics improvements comparing to the ```master``` branch and confusion matrices, like the ones illustrated in Fig. 1 and Fig. 2.

 <img src="./images/metrics_diff.png" alt="MetricsDiff" width="500"/>